canmet-energy/housing-archetypes/README.md

 Summary tables are comma-separated-value (.csv) formatted; source files containing audit data from the EnerGuide program are xml-formatted according to the HOT2000 .h2k schema.

+### License

+This work is licensed the Canada - Open Government Licence.
+For more information, visit: https://open.canada.ca/en/open-government-licence-canada

 ### Acknowledgements

 **Rasoul Asaee** (Natural Resources Canada) led development of this library.
 This work draws extensively upon methods first demonstrated by **Lucas Swan** (Dalhousie University, see: https://www.researchgate.net/publication/254220736_Hybrid_residential_end-use_energy_and_greenhouse_gas_emissions_model_-_development_and_verification_for_Canada)